GinevraLazzeri/project-site-/another-page3.md

 ## Methodology

 In the last part of our project we decided to focus on the decorative apparatus of a new dress.
-In the list of cocktail dresses, we found a dress that had a bow and a drapery in the description but no “fiocco” nor “drappeggio” IRI properties associated with it.
 Browsing the Denotative Description ontology, we found the properties “Technical Characteristic” and “Has Iconographic or Decorative Apparatus”.
 In order to choose the most suitable one, we asked **ChatGPT** and **Gemini** to tell us the differences between the two using the *Zero-shot prompting technique*.

 Chat GPT